cardstack/cardstack-documentation/guides/deep-dives/field-editors.md

 - a Template at `card-name/addon/templates/field-editors/my-editor-name.hbs` which handles display
 - a JavaScript file at `card-name/addon/components/field-editors/my-editor-name.js`, where you can add interaction and logic
-- a second JavaScript file at `card-name/app/components/field-editors/my-editor-name.js` with some boilerplate that reexports the component, which you will not need to edit.
+- a second JavaScript file at `card-name/app/components/field-editors/my-editor-name.js` with some boilerplate that reexports the component, which you will not need to edit, unless you decide to change the name of your editor.

 In your Card's schema, specify which field should use your custom editor: